DO YOU WANT TO OWN A FESTIVAL WINNER?

 Membership should not be seen as an investment; it’s for the fun, excitement and ups and downs of racehorse ownership.

-Our trainers need little or no introduction, their experience and knowledge is second to none.
+Our trainers need little or no introduction, their experience and knowledge are second to none.

 - Three top trainers in the South West